xenia-project/xenia/docs/cpu.md

 Virtual pages mapped to physical memory are also mapped to the physical membase, i.e. virtual 0xA0000000 == physical 0x00000000

-Unfortunately, the 0xE0000000-0xFFFFFFFF range is unused in Xenia because it maps to physical memory with a single page offset, which is impossible to do under the Win32 API.
-We can't fake this either, as this offset is built into games - see the following sequence:
+The 0xE0000000-0xFFFFFFFF range is mapped to physical memory with a single 4 KB page offset.
+On Windows, memory mappings must be aligned to 64 KB, so the offset has to be added when guest addresses are converted to host addresses in the translated CPU code.
+This can't be faked other ways because calculations involving the offset are built into games - see the following sequence:

 ```
 srwi      r9, r10, 20       # r9 = r10 >> 20